ngwanatiyani/Automated--test-formy-website/README.md

 ## 🌐 Selenium Autocomplete Test

-This project is a Selenium test automation script that verifies the autocomplete functionality on the Formy Autocomplete webpage. 🚀
+This project contain a Selenium test automation script that verifies the autocomplete functionality on the Formy Autocomplete webpage. 🚀

 ## 📦 Requirements